junxit/us-congress-bills-110/bill.md

 ## § 3.
 Removal of Inspectors General

 - **(a)** *Establishments* Section 3(b) of the Inspector General Act of 1978 (5 U.S.C.
-App.) is amended by striking the second sentence and inserting “If an Inspector General is removed from office or is transferred to another position or location within an establishment, the President shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.”.
+App.) is amended by striking the second sentence and inserting “If an Inspector General is removed from office or is transferred to another position or location within an establishment, the President shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
+Nothing in this subsection shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.”.
 - **(b)** *Designated Federal Entities* Section 8G(e) of the Inspector General Act of 1978 (5 U.S.C.
-App.) is amended by striking “shall promptly communicate in writing the reasons for any such removal or transfer to both Houses of the Congress” and inserting “shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer”.
+App.) is amended by striking “shall promptly communicate in writing the reasons for any such removal or transfer to both Houses of the Congress.” and inserting “shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
+Nothing in this subsection shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.”.
 - **(c)** *Legislative Agencies*
   - **(1)** *Library of Congress* Section 1307(c)(2) of the Legislative Branch Appropriations Act, 2006 (2 U.S.C.
-185(c)(2)) is amended by striking the second sentence and inserting “If the Inspector General is removed from office or is transferred to another position or location within the Library of Congress, the Librarian of Congress shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.”.
+185(c)(2)) is amended by striking the second sentence and inserting “If the Inspector General is removed from office or is transferred to another position or location within the Library of Congress, the Librarian of Congress shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
+Nothing in this paragraph shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.”.
   - **(2)** *Capitol Police* Section 1004(b) of the Legislative Branch Appropriations Act, 2006 (2 U.S.C.
 1909(b)) is amended by striking paragraph (3) and inserting the following:
     > - **(3)** *Removal* The Inspector General may be removed or transferred from office before the expiration of his term only by the unanimous vote of all of the voting members of the Capitol Police Board.
 If an Inspector General is removed from office or is transferred to another position or location within the Capitol Police, the Capitol Police Board shall communicate in writing the reasons for any such removal or transfer to the Committee on Rules and Administration of the Senate, the Committee on House Administration of the House of Representatives, and the Committees on Appropriations of the Senate and the House of Representatives, not later than 30 days before the removal or transfer.
+Nothing in this paragraph shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.

-  - **(3)** *Government Printing Office* Section 3902(b)(2) of title 44, United States Code, is amended by striking the second sentence and inserting “If the Inspector General is removed from office or is transferred to another position or location within the Government Printing Office, the Public Printer shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.”.
+  - **(3)** *Government Printing Office* Section 3902(b)(2) of title 44, United States Code, is amended by striking the second sentence and inserting “If the Inspector General is removed from office or is transferred to another position or location within the Government Printing Office, the Public Printer shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
+Nothing in this paragraph shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.”.

 ## § 4.
 Pay of Inspectors General